Before the Gospel

-Before Jesus Christ came to earth to proclaim the gospel message, each and every individual that had ever existed, or would ever exist was under the curse of eternal death that was inherited from the first humans as a result of their poor judgment and rebellion against God.
-Death was to be the cessation of our existence; never again would we experience the pleasures of life, such as the fragrance of a flower, the feel of the sun and wind on our face; never again would we see a beautiful sunset or hear the voice of a loved one.
+Before Jesus Christ came to earth to proclaim the gospel message, every individual that had ever existed or would ever exist was under the curse of eternal death that was inherited from the first humans as a result of their rebellion against God.
+Death was to be the cessation of our existence; never again would we experience the pleasures of life, such as the fragrance of a flower, the sensation of the sun and wind on our face; never again would we see a beautiful sunset or hear the voice of a loved one.
 We were destined to return to the basic physical elements from which we are composed.

 THE GARDEN EXPERIENCE